 Active listening is an excellent quality to have when it comes to leadership.
 Good leaders listen to people with great attention and sincerity.
 It helps them understand people and their perspectives.
-Active listening build trust and relationships.
-Great leaders communicate with care, focus on the person and the message; they don't interrupt and acknowledge what is being said.
+Active listening builds trust and relationships in the long run.
+Good leaders communicate with care, focus on the person and the message; they don't interrupt and acknowledge what is being said.
 And that is what the world needs; leaders who listen to its people.
 Acquiring this skill is not easy; it needs self-awareness and humility to respect others’ thoughts.

 Self-confidence is found abundantly amidst true leaders; hence they know about their competencies and leadership qualities.
 They are sure about their competencies and leadership skills.
 They have a sense of self-assurance and self-esteem and, most importantly, believe that they can make a difference.
 As Rosalynn Carter rightly said, ‘You have to have confidence in your ability and be tough enough to follow through.’

 Self-confidence is critical for leadership because it gives them wings to take risks, accomplish goals, and fly high.
 Organizational leaders take charge themselves and march with positivity and confidence.
 It allows them to make immediate decisions, solve organizational problems and conflicts.
-They don't pass the issues, ignore or procrastinate but take full responsibility and quick actions without passing on issues, ignoring, or procrastinating.
+Good leaders take full responsibility and quick actions without passing on issues, ignoring, or procrastinating.

 A leader should be Visionary and have more foresight than an employee. ~Jack Ma